 freshly cracked black pepper to taste

-Bring enough water to cook five ounces of Penne Rigate to boil in a pot.
+Bring enough water to cook five ounces of Penne Rigate to a rolling boil in a pot.
 Add the pasta with three generous pinches of sea salt.
 Stir once or twice.
 Once the pasta is cooked, drain and set it aside.

 Comments